 Publication Date: April 17, 2012

-Will Robie is a government assassin who likes to watch the “normal people” that live around him and hopes to live to be like them one day.
-To that end, he’s started attending neighbour events and has started a flirtation with an attractive woman across the hall.
-When he aborts his newest assignment due to a crisis of conscience only to find that his handler had a backup plan, Robie goes on the run and meets a 14 year old girl with people after her.
+In The Innocent by David Baldacci, Will Robie is a government assassin who likes to watch the normal people that live around him and hopes to live to be like them one day.
+To that end, he’s started attending neighbor events and has started a flirtation with an attractive woman across the hall.
+When he aborts his newest assignment due to a crisis of conscience only to find that his handler had a back-up plan, Robie goes on the run and meets a 14-year-old girl with people after her.
 Robie vows to find a way to keep her safe and, hopefully, save himself at the same time.

-I’m going to make a big statement – I think The Innocent is the best novel Mr. Baldacci has written in a long time.
-I won’t claim to have read his entire backlist but I’ve read a fair number of his novels and The Innocent was cleanly written with a compelling plot and interesting characters.
+The Innocent is the best novel Mr. Baldacci has written in a long time.
+I won’t claim to have read his entire backlist, but I’ve read a fair number of his novels and The Innocent was clearly written with a compelling plot and interesting characters.

-The novel opens with Robie on the eve of his 40th birthday preparing for another kill and telling us that he has killed so many people that he can’t remember their names.
+The novel opens with Will Robie on the eve of his 40th birthday preparing for another kill and telling us that he has killed so many people that he can’t remember their names.
 He has a clear vision that one day it will all go wrong and that day will be his last.
 The first kill happens in Underground Edinborough and is executed with precision and gives us a lot of insight into Robie, what he does and where he sees himself going.
-We have a similar parallel character progression with 14 year old, Julie when we meet her in her foster home.
-She leaves after rescueing her fellow foster kids and arrives at the home of her parents in time to see their execution.
-We know from the development that she is smart and resourceful and we believe that a 14 year old would escape a professional hitman.
-The meeting between Julie and Robie is convienantly set but easy to excuse and their interplay is perhaps the most entertaining aspect of the novel.
+We have a similar parallel character progression with 14-year-old Julie when we meet her in her foster home.
+She leaves after rescuing her fellow foster kids and arrives at the home of her parents in time to see their execution.
+We know from the development that she is smart and resourceful, and we believe that a 14-year-old would escape a professional hit man.
+The meeting between Julie and Robie is conveniently set but easy to excuse, and their interplay is perhaps the most entertaining aspect of the novel.

-The narrative in this novel is intense and procedural in a way that works as action so doesn’t bog down the storyline.
+The narrative in The Innocent is intense and procedural in a way that works as action, so it doesn’t bog down the storyline.
 This is the sort of novel that the reader should set time aside to experience because once you start, you won’t want to put it down.
 Baldacci is excellent at building anticipation and then making that next step make sense.
 The characters all work off of each other and develop together.
 Vance, your typical female cop, opens up as she gets to know Robie and we see her in a new light, as we do all of the characters by the end of the novel.